Quantum computational chemistry: Quantum computational chemistry algorithms

-However, it is important to note that in reality the gate scaling is typically better than the upper bound given above, as many excitations are forbidden by the symmetry point groups of molecular orbitals~\cite{TrappedIon}.
-Moreover, we can use classically tractable methods to get initial approximations for the remaining non-zero parameters~\cite{PRXH2, romero2017strategies}, which makes classical optimisation easier.
-We will discuss the practicality of UCC in more detail in Sec.~\ref{conclude}. \\
+In practice, the gate scaling is typically better than the bounds given above, as many excitations are forbidden by the symmetry point groups of molecular orbitals.
+For example, the LiH molecule in an STO-3G basis naively has around 200 excitation operators to consider.
+However, taking into account symmetries and a reduced active space, one can achieve accurate results while considering only around 12 excitation operators~\cite{TrappedIon}.
+Moreover, we can use classically tractable methods to get initial approximations for the remaining non-zero parameters~\cite{PRXH2, romero2017strategies}, which makes the classical optimisation step of the VQE easier. \\

-There has been recent work seeking to improve the UCC ansatz.
-Ref.~\cite{ParticleHole} transforms the Hamiltonian such that it only measures the energy of excitations above the Hartree-Fock state (the correlation energy).
-Because only the correlation energy is calculated, fewer measurements are required and classical optimisation becomes easier.
-Overall, simulated VQE calculations on small molecules were sped up by a factor of 2-4~\cite{ParticleHole}.
-Ref.~\cite{motta2018low} introduces a nested decomposition of the UCC operator, which reduces the gate complexity to $O(M^4)$ with increasing molecular size, and $O(M^3)$ for a fixed molecular size and increasing basis set size. \\

-\paragraph{Hamiltonian variational \\} There are also variational ansatze that lie between the two extremes described above.
-One important example is the Hamiltonian variational ansatz, proposed by Wecker~ \textit{et al.}~\cite{PhysRevA.92.042303}.
-This ansatz was inspired by adiabatic state preparation and the QAOA.
-Specifically, the system is evolved under exponentiated groups of terms in the Hamiltonian.
-For a general fermionic Hamiltonian, there are 3 groups, composed of diagonal terms